diegoddox/react-redux-toastr/README.md

 ```

 ## Toastr `message` method
-This one is in case you wanna show a large amount of information,
-unlike the other method this one will not close automatically and do not have icon.
+This one is in case you wanna show a large amount of information, unlike the other method this one will not close automatically and doesn't have icon.

 This method uses `React` [dangerouslySetInnerHTML](https://facebook.github.io/react/tips/dangerously-set-inner-html.html)